KrishKrosh/digital-garden/_notes/sympathy.md

 			- seeing a person close to you in pain
 				- feeling pain or sorrow yourself

-**The difficulty of sympathy is a function of how many abstractions need to be taken to compare to situations.**
+**The difficulty of sympathy is a function of how many abstractions need to be taken to empathize.**

 In my life, mostly everyone regards me as unable to sympathize with people.
 This trait is probably drawn from my bubbly, [[The Beyblade Spirit | hopelessy optimistic ]] attitude.
 And they are mostly right--I have little patience for sadness, specifically inducing sadness into the lives of other people.